Xiphe/xiphe.github.io/_posts/2022-07-20-component-library-in-2022.md

 ### 💡 Document Decisions

-**Each component is a documentation of all design and development decisions leading to it.**
+**Each component documents of all design and development decisions leading to it.**

 The creation process may vary, but in the end there is one component that has been approved by both development and design.
-Thereby creating confidence in users of the library.
+So users can confidently use it, knowing that they use the latest state and when needed also can find out which decisions lead to it.

 When someone is not entirely happy with a component they can use the current state of the library as a reference point and propose improvements